Abengs84/tavling/README.md

 # tavling
-På spåret tävling för julshow 2024
+'På spåret' quiz for Julshow 2024
-För att köra node server.js
+How to run: node server.js

+Edit the questions.json file to change the quiz questions